giacbar/Fund_classification_project/README.md

 # Fund classification project
 ### ML Algorithms for investment fund classification

+Research project with the goal of developing a pipeline for the classification of investment funds using machine learning techniques.
+Using Python and its machine learning libraries (e.g. Sklearn, Pandas) I developed a workflow that includes exploratory analysis, preprocessing, text embedding, feature selection and sensitivity analysis, where I compared the performance of several algorithms using various metrics.

 ### Directory and files:
 - `python\dati\new` -> data directory
 - `stopwords.txt` -> stopwords used for text vectorization (in italian and english)